gyde-tv/checks/README.md

 # Checks

-Checks is a simple API wrapper for health check services, Ala Healthchecks.io and Dead Man's Snitch.
+Checks is a simple API wrapper for health check services, Ala [healthchecks.io](https://healthchecks.io) and Dead Man's Snitch.

-Currently we only support healthchecks, but we're open to any service you can wish to use.
+Currently we only support [healthchecks.io](https://healthchecks.io), but we're open to any service you can wish to use.

 ## Installation